 Hope College named Bob Cawood '13 as its head men's and women's tennis coach on April 22, 2017.
 He also is a Tennis Professional at Hope College's DeWitt Tennis Center.

-Cawood returns to Hope after working for a year as the Director of Tennis at Grand Traverse Spa & Resort in Traverse City, Michigan.
-He began working in Traverse City and serving as an assistant tennis coach at Hope College with Adam Ford.
+Cawood returned to Hope after working for a year as the Director of Tennis at Grand Traverse Spa & Resort in Traverse City, Michigan.
+He began working in Traverse City after serving as an assistant tennis coach at Hope College with Adam Ford.

 Cawood is United States Professional Tennis Registry certified in High-Performance Coaching.
 He has instructed at the Midtown Athletic Club in Chicago and the Nike Tennis Camps at Michigan State University.

 Cawood served up a decorated playing career for the Flying Dutchmen, including the Michigan Intercollegiate Athletic Association co-championship team he captained his senior year in 2013.
 He was MIAA MVP that season.
 He is a three-time, All-MIAA First Team honoree and three-time Team MVP for the Flying Dutchmen.
 As a junior, Cawood was chosen the recipient of MIAA's Allen B. Stowe Sportsmanship Award in 2012.
 Cawood's 104 career wins between singles and doubles play are the third-most in team history.
 Cawood recorded a singles record of 56-12 and a doubles record of 48-28.
 His singles wins are the fourth most by a Flying Dutchmen player.

 In 2014, Cawood played one season for the University of Detroit Mercy as a graduate student.
 He was named team captain and team MVP for the Titans.
 Cawood earned All-Horizon League Second Team honors and received the Horizon League's Herb Foster Sportsmanship Award while at Detroit Mercy.
 He also was named an Intercollegiate Tennis Association Scholar-Athlete.